h-amg/docupie/README.md

 ## **Credit**

+This project is a Python port of the [Documind](https://github.com/DocumindHQ/documind) package.
+We extend our gratitude to the Documind team for their work, which served as the foundation for **`Docupie`**.
+This project is published under the AGPLv3 license as defined in the [LICENSE](LICENSE) file.

-This repo was built on top of [Zerox](https://github.com/getomni-ai/zerox).
+This repo was also built on top of [Zerox](https://github.com/getomni-ai/zerox).
 The MIT license from Zerox is included in the core folder and is also mentioned in the root license file.

 ---